davidsantana06/capture-server/docs.md

 ### 📚 Docs

 This documentation serves as a guide for developers and users to understand how to interact with the application.
 It succinctly describes the application’s operation, including access to each available route and event.
-Modules are represented with "🧩," detailing their access points, with input (user) indicated by "📥" and output (server) by "📤," both accompanied by real examples.
+Modules are represented with '🧩', detailing their access points, with input (user) indicated by '📥' and output (server) by '📤', with real examples.

 ### 🧩 Capture

 Responsible for processing and handling screenshots.

-#### `WS` `print_screen`
+##### `WS` `print_screen`

 ![CREATE](https://img.shields.io/badge/CREATE-4CAF50?style=flat-square)